-Air Force Junior ROTC is a full program, and not confined to the “regular” school day and not confined to the classroom.
+Air Force Junior ROTC is a full program and is not confined to the “regular” school day, nor just the classroom.
 Air Force Junior ROTC instructors conduct academic classes during the regular school day, but also supervise Leadership Development Requirements (LDRs) after regular school hours.
-LDRs are experiential learning activities like drill teams, academic bowl teams, marksmanship teams, etc. A robust and successful AFJROTC program will often have several active LDRs at any time of year.
+LDRs are experiential learning activities like drill teams, academic bowl teams, marksmanship teams, etc. A robust and successful AFJROTC program will have several active LDRs throughout the year.

 Air Force Junior ROTC Program Staffing.
 Each Air Force Junior ROTC program must be staffed with a minimum of two instructors.
 More instructors are added as enrollment grows.
 An Air Force Junior ROTC unit typically has one retired officer and one retired enlisted instructor.

 Officer instructors are retired officers who have at least a bachelor’s degree.
-Over 90 percent of them have master’s degrees with backgrounds in teaching, extensive experience managing complex programs, and many extensive experience working with youth groups.
+Over 90 percent of them have master’s degrees with backgrounds in teaching, extensive experience managing complex programs, and many have significant experience working with youth groups.

 Enlisted instructors are retired noncommissioned officers who normally have at least a bachelor’s degree.
-All enlisted instructors have extensive experience in leadership, supply, administration, drill and ceremony, teaching, and many have extensive experience working with youth groups.
+All enlisted instructors have extensive experience in leadership, supply, administration, drill and ceremony, teaching, and many have significant experience working with youth groups.

 All Air Force Junior ROTC instructors are deeply involved in their communities.
 They teach Air Force Junior ROTC aerospace science and leadership education curricula.
 They also serve as liaisons between the Air Force and civilian agencies in the aerospace field, and perform career and performance counseling for AFJROTC cadets.

-Instructors devote themselves to cadets in the classroom and during extensive LDRs.
+Instructors devote themselves to cadets in the classroom and during LDRs.
 Their hard work and devotion have resulted in an Air Force Junior ROTC program that’s highly acclaimed at the local and national level.

 Essential Functions of All Air Force Junior ROTC Instructors.
-To successfully be an AFJROTC Instructor, an applicant must be able to:
+To successfully serve as an AFJROTC Instructor, an applicant must be able to: